silicon-heaven/pyshv/docs/concepts.rst

 User can be limited from accessing some methods.
 The right of access is controlled by the device that handles request not by the intermediate brokers.
-At the same time devices don't and should not know about users and thus the complete access control is in reality split to two steps.
-Client sends request to the broker and it assigns to the message one of predefined access levels based on its own rules.
+At the same time devices don't and should not know about user accounts and thus the complete access control is in reality split to two steps.
+Client sends request to the broker and it assigns to the message some access levels based on its own rules.
 The message is then delivered to the device that checks this granted access level and either performs the method or raises error based on it.

 The predefined access levels understood by pySHV are the following: